Differentials on the arc space: Introduction

 for any resolution of singularities $f \colon Y \to X$.
 Although it does not retain all the information provided in \cite{DL99} that is necessary for the change-of-variable formula in motivic integration, this formula suffices for all known applications to the study of singularities in birational geometry.

 Our next application regards the \emph{stable points} of the arc space.
-By definition, these are the generic points of the irreducible constructible subsets of $X_\infty$ (see \cref{s:stable-points} for a discussion of the notion of constructibility in arc spaces).
+These are the generic points of the irreducible constructible subsets of $X_\infty$ that are not contained in $(\Sing X)_\infty$ (see \cref{s:stable-points}).
 Stable points and their local rings have been extensively studied in \cite{Reg06,Reg09,Reg,MR}.
-The following theorem can be viewed as providing a characterization of stable points that are not fully contained, as arcs, within the singular locus of $X$.
+The following theorem can be viewed as providing a characterization of stable points.